marquis-code/LearnlyAppEduTechFrontend/README.md

 Frontend Documentation

-The Backend of the application was hosted on render.com Here is the url of the backend application (https://learnly-app-edu-tech-frontend.vercel.app/)
+The Frontend of the application was hosted on vercel.com Here is the url of the frontend application (https://learnly-app-edu-tech-frontend.vercel.app/)

 Overview
 The frontend of the application is built using Nuxt 3 with the Composition API and TypeScript.
 It provides a user-friendly interface for managing products and user authentication.